nilamadhab47/carbonlens/README.md

 A modern, high-conversion landing page for CarbonLens - an AI tool that auto-generates ESG/BRSR/CSRD carbon reports using NASA Harvest satellite data, open data sources, and LLMs.

+## 📋 Overview

+CarbonLens Landing Page is a comprehensive Next.js application designed to showcase and convert visitors for the CarbonLens AI platform.
+This landing page combines cutting-edge web technologies with conversion-optimized design to effectively communicate the value proposition of automated ESG reporting.

+### Key Highlights
+- **🎯 High-Converting Design**: Premium dark aesthetic with strategic CTAs and social proof
+- **🚀 Modern Tech Stack**: Next.js 15, TypeScript, Tailwind CSS, and Framer Motion
+- **♿ Accessibility First**: WCAG compliant with reduced motion support
+- **📱 Fully Responsive**: Optimized for all devices and screen sizes
+- **⚡ Performance Optimized**: Fast loading with SEO best practices
+- **🔧 Developer Friendly**: Component-based architecture with TypeScript

 ## 🚀 Features

 ### Design & UX